 - Arrival Time: Plan to arrive a bit early (10:00-10:15 for the 10:30 shows) so you can use the facilities before the show.
 The show starts promptly.
 If you are late, or if you leave the theater mid-show, you may have to wait until an appropriate break in the performance to be seated.

 - Very Young Children: If shows are chosen carefully, this can be a good venue to expose younger children to theater performances.
 Many of the dance shows are fine for most younger children; see the suggested ages in the Dance Celebration materials.
 Some performances may be scary or boring for younger children; check with Anne Marie at Dance Celebration if you have specific questions or concerns.
 These are school-oriented performances; the audience is mostly children and/or teens.
 There are often preschool children in the audience.
 Note that the theater requires each person to have a ticket, regardless of age, even lap children.
 Note that most performances are aimed at school-aged children, so the interest level of different performances may vary for younger kids.

 Visit the rest room before the show; you may have trouble re-entering the theater during the show.

 - SNOW NOTE: In case of bad weather, including a serious snowstorm, you can assume the show will go on regardless.
 Contact the theater to verify.
 Please use your own judgment in deciding to attend.
-Take this into account when purchasing tickets, as there are no refunds, even if there is a snowstorm!
+Take this into account when purchasing tickets, as there are no refunds!

 FREE!
 Dance Celebration Master Classes